Lakshika Kaushik

 Getting anxious before routine activities

-Preferring familiar settings over new ones
+Preferring familiar environments over new ones

-Self-doubt or feeling less capable than others
+Experiencing self-doubt or feeling less capable than others

 Comparing themselves with peers

-Seeking reassurance more often
+Seeking reassurance more frequently

-Feeling unsure despite knowing the task
+Feeling unsure despite knowing what to do

 Fear of mistakes or failure holding your child back